 Problem

-An aws_iam_policy_document data source with no statement blocks produces a document that can't be read by aws_iam_policy.
+An aws_iam_policy_document data source with no statement blocks produces a document that the aws_iam_policy resource cannot parse, resulting in an error during a terraform plan or terraform apply.

 Cause

-First an apply occurs with a valid statement and is saved to the state file.
+This issue occurs after a sequence of changes in the Terraform state.
+First, a configuration with a valid statement is applied and saved to the state file.

 data "aws_iam_policy_document" "maybe_empty" {